Plan for Canterbury 2023-2025

 We must also focus on strengthening our relationships with Ministers and Members of Parliament.
 We can do this by:

-Our relationship with the business community is also crucial to achieving some of our economic development and climate resilience aspirations.
+Our relationships with the business community and tertiary education providers are also crucial to achieving some of our economic development and climate resilience aspirations.
 We need to work closely with industry groups and representative organisations to understand what the issues are so we can target our advocacy appropriately.

 Finally, we don’t underestimate the importance of our relationship with our communities.
 Engaging Canterbury’s communities in our work, and the work of local government more widely can only serve to strengthen local democracy.